CVHEC EXECUTIVE DIRECTOR’S MESSAGE (Mar. 11, 2026)

 Complete College America and the Campaign for College Opportunity compiled this report as a comprehensive playbook outlining the policy and system reforms California needs in order to reach Governor Newsom’s goal of 70 percent postsecondary attainment by 2030.
 I hope you find this report as compelling as I did especially for shining a light on the historic extraordinary collaboration and leadership provided by consortium member institutions and our Transfer Project team leaders.

-Also, we are finalizing a panel of four Central Valley legislators to discuss upcoming national and state legislative efforts amidst the challenges facing higher ed.
 Finally, I call your attention to our “What the Cv-HEC is Happening” Blog this month by CVHEC friend, attorney Ashley Emerzian, who looks at the role artificial intelligence is commanding in higher education from the legal perspective.
 She brings a personal and light-hearted approach to a current pressing topic.